CDTA Dance Teacher Training Program

 LICENTIATE LEVEL (Additional 2 Months)

-applying for the 2-month program as an existing Associate (Existing Associates will need to submit some written work and 2 short pieces of choreography.
-More information will be forwarded to candidates.)
+Candidates must have achieved Associate status and either be enrolled in the 10-month program or applying for the 2-month program as an existing Associate.
+(Existing Associates will need to submit assignments as required along with presenting videos of 2 pieces of choreography done to contrasting pieces of music.
+More information will be forwarded to candidates)

 Fee: